x

 • Can I move the debris and continue on?

-A GPS or an up to date road atlas is invaluable in identifying alternative routes.
-However, you will also need to rely on whatever relevant real time information is available to you regarding the immediate area as well as the wildfire’s current path.
+From this perspective, a GPS or an up-to-date road atlas is invaluable in identifying alternative routes.
+However, you will also need to rely on whatever relevant real time information is available to you regarding the immediate area, as well as the wildfire’s current path.
 For example, you may be able to simply go around some trees blocking the road, especially if you have an all-terrain or 4x4 vehicle.

 Avoid large bodies of water